martin-kanis/keycloak-community/design/keycloak.x/storage-hot-rod.md

 # Data structure definition

 For describing a structure of data that is stored in the Infinispan server there are Protobuf message definitions.
+Message definitions represents storage representation of objects.
 Based on the message definition the Hot Rod client knows how to marshal and unmarshal the data that is sent/received to/from server.
 To make the Infinispan server able to query stored data, it is also necessary to share message definitions with the Infinispan server.

 An example of a message definition is following: